ocrdu/share-on-steemit-button/README.txt

 A simple Share-on-Steemit button

 All you need to put a simple share-on-Steemit button on a web page.

-Put everything from the root directory in a directory together somewhere on a server, and the contents of the "remote" directory in another location on the same server, and point the <BASE> in the example.html to the right directory, and the example.html should work; you can put the DIV and its contents from the example in your own webpage.
+- Put everything from the source files' root directory in the directory where the page you want to share sits;
+- Put the contents of the "remote" directory in another directory of your choice on the same server;
+- Point the SRC of the SCRIPT in the example.html to that directory, and the example.html should work;

-Don't forget to include the <BASE> element from the example.html file in the HEAD of your webpage-to-be-shared as well.
-This may break other links on your page; the alternative is setting a path to the place where the files in the "remote" directory are stored by hand in many places.
-I'm working on a better solution for this (trying to avoid server-side configuration).

-Note that all files must be on the same server.
+- You can then put the DIV and its contents from example.html in your own webpage;
+- Edit the pageblurb.txt and pagetags.txt as you see fit.

 A working demo can be found at https://ocrdu.nl/sosbtest/example.html.

+Note that: - all files must be on the same server;
-Note that: - the user must enter their private publishing key, not any other key;
+           - the user must enter their private publishing key, not any other key;
            - there is only minimal input checking;
            - the categories/tags of the posting made are in pagetags.txt;
            - the blurb you want to show for the shared page is in pageblurb.txt;